thrasher-corp/gocryptotrader/exchanges/mock/README.md

 ### How to enable

-+ Mock testing is enabled by default in some exchanges to disable and run live endpoint testing parse -tags=mock_test_off as a go test param.
++ Mock testing is enabled by default in some exchanges; to disable and run live endpoint testing parse -tags=mock_test_off as a go test param.

-+ To record a live endpoint create two files for an exchange
++ To record a live endpoint create two files for an exchange.

 ### file one - your_current_exchange_name_live_test.go